- When Should You Pop the Question in Iceland?

 Obviously, people have different ideas when it comes to romance and what they find romantic.
 Perhaps you want to pop the big question on the anniversary of your relationship or on your partner's birthday.
 Maybe you want to do it in front of a lot of people, family, and friends, or perhaps you want to do it all alone.
 Maybe you want someone to take pictures of the moment that it happens.
 Maybe you want it to be a private moment for just the two of you.

 Perhaps you want to ask the big question during the Christmas holidays or on New Year's Eve - a very popular time to propose in Iceland, or maybe you have your eyes set on either a sunny summer day or a crisp and glittery winter wonderland.
 Whenever you choose to do it, Iceland surely has the best locations waiting for you to make it a moment to remember.

 Picture by Arturo Gmora, with permission.

 Guide to Iceland was contacted by a man called Arturo in December 2016, and he asked us for tips on where to propose to his girlfriend in January 2017.
 After giving him a few options, he decided to go on a tour of the South Coast of Iceland and proposed in various places, as they wanted multiple backgrounds for pictures.
 Above, you can see one of those images from the black beach by Vík.
 Just be careful to do it far away from the dangerous surf!

-He also popped down on his knee in front of Seljalandsfoss waterfall, and behind it, as well as at the Diamond Beach and inside an ice cave - it can be tough to just choose one location when in Iceland!
+He also popped down on his knee in front of Seljalandsfoss waterfall and behind it, as well as at Diamond Beach and inside an ice cave - it can be tough to choose just one location when in Iceland!

 Another couple, Supreet Shah and Anita Govind, also shared their engagement picture with us from a glacier: this shot is from a glacier hike on Sólheimajökull taken on the 4th of February 2017.